 - Eggs: you’ll need 8 large eggs for this recipe.

-- Meat: I love making these egg bites with cooked and crumbled bacon, browned breakfast sausage, or finely diced ham.
+- Meat: I love making egg bites with cooked and crumbled bacon, browned breakfast sausage, or finely diced ham.
+Use turkey bacon for a lighter option.

 - Cheese: we always have shredded sharp cheddar cheese on hand, but you can use whatever you love.

-This is a great recipe to mix up and make your own.
-If you want to add veggies to your egg cups, be sure to saute them until tender before adding them to the pan.
+This is a great recipe to customize to best fit your tastes.
+If you want to add veggies to your egg cups, be sure to saute them until tender before adding to the egg bites batter.
 Here are some tasty combos to try!

 - Mushrooms and swiss cheese